-Procedure for Student Prearranged Absences: All absences other than illness and family emergencies should be planned for in advance.
-Prearranged Absence forms are available in the Attendance Office.
+F. Procedure for Student Prearranged Absences

+All absences other than illness and family emergencies should be planned for in advance.
+CONNECT students should let all their teachers know in advance when they will be a pre-arranged absence.

-Students participating in school-related activities must fill out the Activities Prearranged Absence forms.
-This form is to be picked up from the coach or sponsor of the activity and returned complete to them at the time the coach sets.
-The list of students attending the activity should be handed in to the Attendance Office by 3:00 p.m. the day preceding the trip.
-Also, notify the attendance office of any changes occurring the day of the event before leaving.
+Students participating in school-related activities must fill out the Activities Pre-arrangedAbsence forms.
+This form is to be picked up from the coach or sponsor of the activity and returned completed to the coach at the time the coach sets.